Many Are Replacing Disability Checks With Paychecks

 In today's tight labor market, more employers are willing to make that kind of adjustment to recruit or retain a talented worker.

-Spinergy also welcomed Izzie's service dog, a yellow lab named Xandra.
+Spinergy also welcomed Izzie's service dog, a yellow lab named Zandra.
 She's able to retrieve things when Izzie drops them.
-And while Xandra is trained to stay out of the way, she's also a great social icebreaker for people who might otherwise be awkward when talking with someone in a wheelchair.
+And while Zandra is trained to stay out of the way, she's also a great social icebreaker for people who might otherwise be awkward when talking with someone in a wheelchair.

 "People are more interested in the dog," Izzie says. "[They ask] 'Oh, what's your dog's name?
 I love labs.
 I have a lab at home.'
 So she helps a lot in that way."

-These days, Izzie works remotely from a house in rural Virginia, where she lives with Xandra, her husband Rudy and a more talkative dog named Blue.
+These days, Izzie works remotely from a house in rural Virginia, where she lives with Zandra, her husband Rudy and a more talkative dog named Blue.

 It's still unusual for people to leave the disability program and return to work.
 Less than 1% of recipients do so each year.
 But the numbers have been growing as the job market has improved.
 In 2017 more than 51,000 people traded disability checks for paychecks, up from about 32,000 four years earlier.